uthmanolanase/HIV-Continental-Study-Africa/README.md

 ## 📌 Overview

 This project presents a comprehensive longitudinal analysis of HIV-related indicators across all 54 African countries from 2010 to 2023, covering 756 country-year observations, derived from a larger raw dataset of 2,916 rows.
 The analysis, including data cleaning, statistical modeling, and geospatial visualizations, was independently conducted using R.

+Unlike many previous studies that primarily focus on Sub-Saharan Africa, this research provides a truly continental-wide perspective by incorporating all seven countries of North Africa, often underrepresented in comparative analyses.
+By including both Sub-Saharan and North African countries, this project addresses a critical research gap and offers a more comprehensive understanding of HIV-related trends across the entire African continent.

 The findings are currently under peer review at the International Journal of Epidemiology (2023 Impact Factor: 5.9, 5-Year IF: 8.4).

-This repository provides all code and outputs to promote transparency and reproducibility.
+This repository provides all code, datasets, and outputs to promote transparency and reproducibility

 ---